m1k1o/neko/docs/getting-started/configuration.md

   neko serve [flags]

 Flags:
-      --audio string                audio codec parameters to use for streaming --audio_bitrate int           audio bitrate in kbit/s (default 128) --bind string                 address/port/socket to serve neko (default "127.0.0.1:8080") --broadcast_pipeline string   custom gst pipeline used for broadcasting, strings {url} {device} {display} will be replaced
+      --audio string                        audio codec parameters to use for streaming --audio_bitrate int                   audio bitrate in kbit/s (default 128) --bind string                         address/port/socket to serve neko (default "127.0.0.1:8080") --broadcast_default_endpoint string   default endpoint for broadcasting.
+Setting an endpoint will automatically enable broadcasting
+      --broadcast_pipeline string           custom gst pipeline used for broadcasting, strings {url} {device} {display} will be replaced
       --cert string                         path to the SSL cert used to secure the neko server --device string                       audio device to capture (default "auto_null.monitor") --display string                      XDisplay to capture (default ":99.0") --epr string                          limits the pool of ephemeral ports that ICE UDP connections can allocate from (default "59000-59100")
       --g722                                use G722 audio codec
       --h264                                use H264 video codec
   -h, --help                                help for serve
       --icelite                             configures whether or not the ice agent should be a lite agent --iceserver strings                   describes a single STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer (default [stun:stun.l.google.com:19302])
       --iceservers string                   describes a single STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer
       --ipfetch string                      automatically fetch IP address from given URL when nat1to1 is not present (default "http://checkip.amazonaws.com")
       --key string                          path to the SSL key used to secure the neko server --max_fps int                         maximum fps delivered via WebRTC, 0 is for no maximum (default 25) --nat1to1 strings                     sets a list of external IP addresses of 1:1 (D)NAT and a candidate type for which the external IP address is used
       --opus                                use Opus audio codec
       --password string                     password for connecting to stream (default "neko") --password_admin string               admin password for connecting to stream (default "admin") --pcma                                use PCMA audio codec
       --pcmu                                use PCMU audio codec
       --proxy                               enable reverse proxy mode
       --screen string                       default screen resolution and framerate (default "1280x720@30") --static string                       path to neko client files to serve (default "./www") --video string                        video codec parameters to use for streaming --video_bitrate int                   video bitrate in kbit/s (default 3072) --vp8                                 use VP8 video codec
       --vp9                                 use VP9 video codec

 Global Flags:
       --config string   configuration file path